Membership and Account Agreement

-1. GENERAL POLICY.
-Our policy is to make funds from your cash and check deposits available to you on the next business day that we receive your deposit.
-Electronic direct deposits will be available on the day after we receive your deposit.
+1. GENERAL POLICY — Our policy is to make funds from your cash and check deposits available to you on the next business day after we receive your deposit.
+Electronic direct deposits will be available on the day we receive the deposit.
 Once they are available, you can withdraw the funds in cash and we will use the funds to pay checks that you have written.
-For determining the availability of your deposits, every day is a business day, except Saturdays, Sundays and federal holidays.
+For determining the availability of your deposits, every day is a business day, except Saturdays, Sundays, and federal holidays.
 If you make a deposit before close of business on a business day that we are open, we will consider that day to be the day of your deposit.
-However, if you make a deposit after close of business or on a day we are not open, we will consider that the deposit was made on the next business day we are open.
+However, if you make a deposit after the close of business or on a business day we are not open, we will consider that the deposit was made on the next business day we are open.

-2. RESERVATION OF RIGHT TO HOLD.
-In some cases, we will not make all of the funds that you deposit by check available to you on the next business day after we receive your deposit.
-Depending on the type of check that you deposit, funds may not be available until the second business day after the day of your deposit.
-However, the first $200 of your deposit will be available on the first business day after the day of your deposit.
+2. RESERVATION OF RIGHT TO HOLD — In some cases, we will not make all of the funds that you deposit by check available to you on the next business day that we receive your deposit.
+Funds may not be available until the second business day after the day of your deposit.
+However, the first $225.00 of your deposit will be available on the first business day after the day of your deposit.
 If we are not going to make all of the funds from your deposit available on the next business day, we will notify you at the time you make your deposit.
 We will also tell you when the funds will be available.
-If your deposit is not made directly to one of our employees, or if we decide to take this action after you have left the premises, we will mail you the notice by the next business day after we receive your deposit.
+If your deposit is not made directly to one of our employees or if we decide to take this action after you have left the premises, we will mail you the notice by the next business day after we receive your deposit.
 If you will need the funds from a deposit right away, you should ask us when the funds will be available.

-3. LONGER DELAYS MAY APPLY.
-We may delay your ability to withdraw funds deposited by check into your account an additional number of days for these reasons:
+4. LONGER DELAYS MAY APPLY — We may delay your ability to withdraw funds deposited by check into your account an additional number of days for these reasons:

-4. FOREIGN CHECKS.
-Checks drawn on financial institutions located outside the U.S. (foreign checks) cannot be processed the same as checks drawn on United States financial institutions.
-Foreign checks are exempt from the policies outlined in this disclosure.
-Generally, the availability of funds for deposit of foreign checks will be delayed for the time it takes us to collect the funds from the financial institution upon which it is drawn.
+6. FOREIGN CHECKS — Checks drawn on financial institutions located outside the U.S. (foreign checks) cannot be processed the same as checks drawn on U.S. financial institutions.
+Foreign checks are exempt from the policies outlined in this Disclosure.
+Generally, the availability of funds for deposits of foreign checks will be delayed for the time it takes us to collect the funds from the financial institution upon which it is drawn.

 Electronic Funds Transfer Agreement and Disclosure